-Currently about 60 students are enrolled in the scheme learning with our two guitar and two piano tutors.
-One of our piano tutors, also offers a small number of violin placements, at the discretion of the tutor and the subcommittee.
-The scheme conducts a concert for parents and friends late in term 3 each year and this is the best attended after hours function in the school year!!!
+There are currently about 60 students enrolled in the scheme learning with our two guitar tutors, two piano tutors and flute/fife tutor.
+The scheme conducts a concert for parents and friends late in term 3 each year and this is one of the best attended after hours functions in the school year!!

 The Music Tutor Scheme operates under the auspices of the Arawang P&C Association, and with the generous support of the school, to enable students to receive private lessons from professional qualified teachers during school hours.
 A volunteer Committee oversees operation of the Scheme—managing waiting lists and enrolments, collecting P&C administrative fees from tutors ($5 per student per month), promoting the Scheme through newsletters and other channels, and organising the annual concert.
 Committee meetings are generally held once per term.
-This year’s Committee is: Andrew Woolf (convenor), Sally Allen (Secretary), Alicia Walsh (Treasurer), Lynn Jones and Linda Leer.
-Additional members are most welcome—please get in touch if you’re able to contribute.
+The current Committee is: Sarah Kearns (convenor), Lynn Jones (Secretary), Julia Pepene (Treasurer), Lynn Jones.
+The committee is supported by additional parent representatives (ordinary members).

 If you are interested in enrolling your child in the Music Tutor Scheme, please click on the following link to download the Music Tutor Scheme Parent Agreement which contains more detailed information, terms and conditions and an application form.
 There is usually a small waiting list for lessons and completion of the parent agreement is required before students can go on the waiting list.

 Click here for an application form:2022 Parent Agreement

 A short introduction to our MTS tutors is below.
 We’re fortunate to have such a dedicated and high calibre team.